DALE-GH/spigotdl/README.md

 ## Features

+## Features

-- **Simple plugin downloads** \ Download Spigot plugins using either a resource ID or full resource URL.
+- **Simple plugin downloads**
+  Download Spigot plugins using either a resource ID or full resource URL.
 Resource IDs are extracted automatically from supported URLs.

-- **Interactive and script-friendly usage** \ Use the interactive server picker for manual installs, or direct commands for scripts, automation, and repeatable workflows.
+- **Interactive and script-friendly usage**
+  Use the interactive server picker for manual installs, or direct commands for scripts, automation, and repeatable workflows.

-- **Batch and multi-server installs** \ Install multiple plugins at once, including batch files that target one server or multiple servers.
+- **Batch and multi-server installs**
+  Install multiple plugins at once, including batch files that target one server or multiple servers.

-- **Safe file handling** \ Preserves the original uploaded .jar filename when available, validates downloads with unzip -t, and backs up existing plugin files before replacing them.
+- **Safe file handling**
+  Preserves the original uploaded `.jar` filename when available, validates downloads with `unzip -t`, and backs up existing plugin files before replacing them.

-- **Plugin tracking and updates** \ Maintains a local plugin registry, can scan existing plugin folders, and can update tracked plugins for one server, selected servers, or all detected servers.
+- **Plugin tracking and updates**
+  Maintains a local plugin registry, can scan existing plugin folders, and can update tracked plugins for one server, selected servers, or all detected servers.

-- **Flexible server layouts** \ Supports custom server roots, config directories, plugin folder names, and direct --server-dir or --plugin-dir paths for non-standard setups.
+- **Flexible server layouts**
+  Supports custom server roots, config directories, plugin folder names, and direct `--server-dir` or `--plugin-dir` paths for non-standard setups.

-- **Configurable behavior** \ Supports system-wide config, per-user config, environment-variable overrides, and optional post-install command suggestions.
+- **Configurable behavior**
+  Supports system-wide config, per-user config, environment-variable overrides, and optional post-install restart or PlugMan command suggestions.

 ## Requirements